RetroPie/RetroPie-Docs/docs/MAME.md

 **Please see [[lr-mame2003]] for information on how to configure specific features of this emulator.**

-Place your lr-mame2003 ROMs in
+Place your lr-mame2003 ROMs and the BIOS file in
 ```
 /home/pi/RetroPie/roms/mame-libretro
 ```